Skip to content

 Refund ProcessingDepends on PSP

 Deposit and withdrawal speed inherits from the underlying connected acquirer rather than from Payneteasy.
-A transaction routed to a T+2 acquirer settles T+2 regardless of which orchestrator sits in front of it.
-Refund processing inherits in the same way.
+A transaction routed to a T+2 acquirer settles T+2 regardless of which orchestrator sits in front of it, and refund processing inherits in the same way.
 Where Payneteasy's own speed shows up is in integration and deployment: the company claims bank, merchant or APM connections can be live within one week against the existing connector library, and a full white-label gateway launch in 2-4 weeks.
 That is faster than building the same infrastructure in-house (12-18 months typical) but slower than Akurateco's 1-2 day Cashier deployment.
-Real-world go-live timelines tend to extend beyond Payneteasy's quoted figures because each connected acquirer requires its own commercial onboarding — that downstream timeline is outside Payneteasy's control and is the same issue every orchestrator has to manage.
-The 3DS Adapter improves transaction-level latency by avoiding the redirect-and-return loop on each authentication.
-Smart routing improves throughput by automatically retrying declined transactions on alternative acquirers.
-Mass payouts run via the connected acquirer or wallet provider — no native payout rail at Payneteasy itself.
+Real-world go-live timelines tend to extend beyond Payneteasy's quoted figures because each connected acquirer requires its own commercial onboarding, and that downstream timeline is outside Payneteasy's control, the same issue every orchestrator has to manage.
+The 3DS Adapter improves transaction-level latency by avoiding the redirect-and-return loop on each authentication, and smart routing improves throughput by automatically retrying declined transactions on alternative acquirers.
+Mass payouts run via the connected acquirer or wallet provider, since there is no native payout rail at Payneteasy itself.

 Integration & Tech